-As of September 1, 2015, the PPD contained information on 8,029 cases of political or religious imprisonment in China.
-Of those, 1,310 are cases of political and religious prisoners currently known or believed to be detained or imprisoned, and 6,719 are cases of prisoners who are known or believed to have been released, or executed, who died while imprisoned or soon after release, or who escaped.
-The Commission notes that there are considerably more than 1,310 cases of current political and religious imprisonment in China.
-The Commission staff works on an ongoing basis to add cases of political and religious imprisonment to the PPD.
+As of August 1, 2016, the PPD contained information on 8,394 cases of political or religious imprisonment in China.
+Of those, 1,383 are cases of political and religious prisoners currently known or believed to be detained or imprisoned, and 7,011 are cases of prisoners who are known or believed to have been released, or executed, who died while imprisoned or soon after release, or who escaped.
+The Commission notes that there are considerably more than 1,383 cases of current political and religious imprisonment in cases of political and religious imprisonment to the PPD.